languagetool-org/languagetool-org.github.io/tips-and-tricks.md

   `testrules.sh` (Linux/Unix)
 * Using maven (`mvn clean test`).

-For beginners, we recommend testrules.sh/bat method.
+For beginners, we recommend the testrules.sh/bat method.
 It tests rules against examples and checks if they're valid XML.
 During development of rules, you'll find how many times there are stupid mistakes you wouldn't see without tests.
 If you want to run the tests only for your